Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 The merged BCT file contains two shared variables between all views:

 1. `ext_ref_suffix` = Extrinsic Reference Image Suffix: This is the image number which we use as our reference for extrinsic parameters.
 This is just the image no. and not the actual iamge itself.
 Having a common extrinsic reference for all views is crucial in developing the correct scene pose.

+    > Make sure that in the selected extrinsic reference image, the checker is visible in all views!

 2. `view_labels` = View Labels: If you label your view according to some convention (e.g., camera is view 1, LEFT mirror is view 2, and RIGHT mirror is view 3), then in a 2-view project, you might want to preserve the numbering convention even when views involved are 1 and 3.
 That's what this variable does.

-> **Make sure that in the selected extrinsic reference image, the checker is visible in all views!**

 View labeling is also helpful if you are testing multiple number of views.
 However, to set it up correctly, you must carefully select the corresponding calibration result files.
 Thus, assuming convention mentioned in point 2 just now, if your 2-view setup involved the camera and RIGHT mirror, you would select camera calibration file, SKIP mirror 1 (left mirror) calibration file, and select mirror 2 (right mirror) calibration file.